Case Studies: Develop a Local Climate Action Plan

 *Town of Rhinebeck

-Rhinebeck has a new draft comprehensive plan as of January, 2010 that includes "green" measures such as recycling, smart growth, wastewater treatment, bike paths and walkable community measures.
+Rhinebeck's 2009 comprehensive plan includes "green" measures such as recycling, smart growth, wastewater treatment, bike paths and walkable community measures.

 *City of Schenectady